Rift Wizard 2

 - Dev seems to be completely silent.
 No review responses or forum post responses

-Some "final" thoughts after killing the boss several times: difficulty soon stops ramping up as quickly as your power does, but you'll run into some pretty ridiculous maps in the late game.
+Some "final" thoughts after killing the boss many, many times and having done most of the challenges: difficulty soon stops ramping up as quickly as your power does, but you'll run into some pretty ridiculous maps in the late game.
 Like a dozen or more enemies that swap places with you (and *only* you), dozens of ranged silence attackers, dozens of silence aura enemies, enemies that attack through walls, "immortal" enemies, enemies with infinite attack range, dozens of enemies summoning every round, etc. It can be a fine line between rewarding challenge and tedium and this gets to be a bit annoying.
 (Ironically, it's the huge 3x3 or whatever enemies that tend to be the easiest because you're not trying to track dozens of enemies with thrice as many abilites).

 If you didn't have to fight the entirety of every map at once, it would be more fun as more builds would actually be viable.